ohpyupi/study.security-plus/security-basics.md

   * Gaining advantage over competitors
   * Passive reconnaisance in penetration testing
   * Preparation before launching a cyberattack

+### Penetration Testing
+* Pivoting
+  * The practive of using one compromised system as a platform for further attacks on other systems on the same network

 ### Types of Testing
 * White-box Testing